john-science/python_for_scientists/classes/10_numpy/lecture_10.md

 #### choice

-You can use `random.choice` to select an element from a 1D `array`:
+You can use `random.choice` to select an element from a 1D `array` (multidimensional arrays won't work):

     >>> from numpy import array, random
     >>> a = array([1, 2, 3, 4, 5, 6, 7])